jupyterhub/repo2docker/docs/source/deploy.rst

 Once the environment variables are set up, you can push or issue a pull request to see circle build the workflow.
 Remember that you only need the ``.circleci/config.yml`` and not any other files in the repository.
-If your notebook is hosted in the same repo, you might want to add these, along with your requirements.txt, etc.
+If your notebook is hosted in the same repository, you might want to add these, along with your requirements.txt, etc.

 .. tip::